spiderbit/kodi-remote.el/README.md

     (setq kodi-host-name "my-htpc:8080")

 ## Using
-open kodi remote:
+Open kodi remote:

     M-x kodi-remote

-start playback of a youtube video
+Start playback of a youtube video

     M-x kodi-remote-play-video-url RET <paste youtube url> RET

-alternatively:
+Alternatively:

     M-x kodi-remote-play-stream-url RET <paste youtube url> RET (advantage is that it works also with streamed videos)

-open the kodi playlist
+Open the kodi playlist

     M-x kodi-remote-playlist RET

+Open a special playlist with start/end timecodes inside the file/media:

+	M-x kodi-remote-exercise RET

+I use it to skip a few exercise exercises in a sport training video.
+But could probably also useful for other trainings videos (music instruments / language...) and maybe for on the fly Mashup work.

+Look in examples to see a example playlist.

 ### OPTIONAL:
 To use alternative playlist system (titles of youtube movies):